ibm-cloud-docs/netezza/security/saml-docs.md

 ```
 {: codeblock}

-After successful configuration of Cyclops and Identity Provider, you will get a JWT token on Cyclops GUI.
+After successful authentication from Cyclops and Identity Provider, you will get a JWT token on Cyclops GUI.
 You can use the JWT token to execute `nzcli` commands as follows:

 ```bash
 ./nzcli nzstate  -u SAMLUSER -pw  XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -apiserver X.X.X.X